 The main sectors of activities found in free zones under Colombia’s legislation are:

-During the time that the partial processing is executed, it is necessary that the user located in a free trade zone understands that he can only manufacture 40% of the total product outside the free zone headquarters.
-Once the operator user authorizes the departure of the good to the national custom territory, the company shall inform the customs authority of the jurisdiction of the free zone the period the good would remain outside the free zone for its production.
-Free trade zone companies who are planning on developing the partial processing, have an obligation to establish he term during which the good may remain outside the area, because this period must not exceed six (6) months.
+While the partial processing is executed, the user in a FTZ can manufacture only 40% of the total product outside the free zone headquarters.
+Once the departure of the good to the national custom territory is authorized, the company must inform the time the good would be outside the free zone for its production to the customs authority of the FTZ jurisdiction, this time must not exceed six (6) months.

 It is very important to mention that the re-entry of raw materials, inputs and intermediate goods that were authorized for the temporary exit, does not constitute export.

 The partial processing is an excellent mechanism to make production of raw materials more flexible, even reducing the prices to the final consumer.
-In addition, it generates indirect jobs outside the free zone and reaches small independent micro-entrepreneurs who specialize in jobs that companies in free trade zones do not develop.
+In addition, it generates indirect jobs outside the FTZ and reaches small independent micro-entrepreneurs who specialize in jobs that companies in free trade zones do not develop.

 With the partial processing and operations mechanism implemented in the decree 2147 of 2016, the purpose of the government is to increase the productivity and competitiveness of the free zones in Colombia and improve external sales.

 To conclude, investment in FTZ in Colombia has many advantages for investors.
 Also, two of the Colombian FTZ have been awarded as the best Free trade zones in Latin América in 2017, these are Bogotá Free trade zone and Santander Free trade zone.

 We are experts in Free trade zones operations.
 For further information, write to email@example.com